Chicken and Smoked Andouille Gumbo Recipe

 Chef Patrick Mould shares his recipe for the Louisiana dish of chicken and smoked andouille gumbo.

-Lafayette chef, Patrick Mould, is an expert on Louisiana's Cajun and Creole cuisine.
+Lafayette, Louisiana has been voted a Tastiest Town by Southern Living readers and Lafayette chef, Patrick Mould, is an expert on Louisiana's Cajun and Creole cuisine.
 He shares his know-how through cookbooks, culinary tours and classes, and his own show, "Cooking Up a Good Life."
 If you've ever visited Louisiana and fallen hard for a big bowl a gumbo, you'll enjoy his recipe for making this Louisiana specialty at home.
+Need a little assistance?
+Watch Chef Mould make this recipe.

 - 1 two-and-a-half pound chicken